-South Holland has joint control with East Lindsey District Council over Public Sector Partnership Services Limited (formerly Compass Point Business Services (East Coast) Ltd), a company established in 2010 to provide 'back office' services to both Councils.
-South Holland owns 37%, of the company, and East Lindsey 63%, but voting rights are split 50:50.
+As at 31 March 2022, South Holland has shared control with East Lindsey District Council and Boston Borough Council over Public Sector Partnership Services Limited (formerly Compass Point Business Services (East Coast) Ltd), a company established in 2010 to provide 'back office' services to the Councils.
+From 1 April 2021, East Lindsey owns 48% of the company, South Holland owns 28% and Boston Borough Council owns 24%, but voting rights are split equally.
+In 2020/21 and prior years, East Lindsey owned 63% and South Holland owned 37%.